Day 5 - Cropping - the most critical step

 Rule of thirds – The grid/gridlines option on your smartphone provides a tic tac toe board overlay consisting of two vertical and horizontal lines.
 This provides the visual aid to position your main subject off-centre.
 This creates (negative) space around the subject for the viewer to notice the surrounding context of the story.
 The sweet spot is to crop the image to place the main subject (duck eye) on two intersecting lines.

-Leading lines – We covered the importance of leading lines in module 1.4.
+Leading lines – We previously covered the importance of leading lines.
 Existing or introduced lines within the image can pick up and direct the viewers’ attention around the image.
-Cropping the image can change the effectiveness of the start and end point location of that line.
+Cropping the image can change the effectiveness of the start and endpoint location of that line.

 Repositioning the crop to place the prominent subjects in a position of balance can be a more aesthetically pleasing image.
 An example is a large tree poisoned opposite a building producing similar heights within the image.